TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.34.0

+Minor Update!
+This update fixes a bug in the payment service, and adds some extended functionality to the Asset model.
+To complete his update copy over the following files.

+* code/app/Services/StripePaymentService.php - Now syncs line items to the payment properly
+* code/app/Models/Asset.php - Easy overriding has been added for declaring available upload types

 ## 0.33.0

 Asset is now a morph relation!
 There are also a handful of other changes that were made, which generally improve the code.